sagemath/trac_to_gh/Issue 2893.md

 # Issue 2893: [with patch; needs review] notebook -- make it explicitly clear which systems are optional

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2893

 Original creator: was